lpcsmath/gcakka/README.md

 ## Simulated Annealing

 Simulated annealing is a metaheuristic.
-It is possible to use this heuristic on many other problems, too.
-In the quest for the minimum it generates, alters and evaluates solutions.
-It accepts worse solutions dependent on a temperature.
+It is therefore possible to use this heuristic on many other problems, too.
+In the quest for the minimum costs it generates, alters and evaluates solutions.
+It accepts worse solutions dependent on the temperature of that time.
 The higher the temperature is the higher the probability to accept worse solutions.
 By cooling down, this probability decreases so that eventually only better solutions are accepted.
 GCAkka provides parameters in the file application.conf to control the algorithm of the simulated annealing.
 - startTemp (a high temperature, e.g. 100.0, 1000.0 or 100000.0)
 - endTemp (a low positive temperature, e.g. 0.1, 0.01 or 0.00001)
 - numIter (number of iterations, meaning the number of generated solution